Late disbursements — where is my financial aid?By : Kim Murphy | March 4, 2019

-- It is a second or subsequent disbursement of loan funds, unless you have graduated or successfully completed the payment period.
+- It is a second or subsequent disbursement of loan funds, unless you have graduated or successfully completed the loan period.

 - You are a first-year, first-time borrower and withdraw prior to completing 30 days of your degree program.

 - It is a disbursement of any type federal financial aid funds and you did not have a valid FAFSA on file prior to the processing deadline.

 If you are found to be eligible for a late disbursement of loan funds, the University will contact you prior to making any disbursements.
 This gives you the opportunity to accept or decline loans and to choose how funds will be applied.

 If you are eligible, you will be sent a late disbursement letter.
 This letter must be completed and returned within 30 days for funds to be disbursed.
 You can electronically upload your completed letter on the student website.

 If student loans are declined or the late disbursement letter is not returned, funds will not be disbursed.